Maurice Timbs

-Maurice Carmel Timbs AO (1917 – 1994) was a senior Australian public servant and administrator.
+Maurice Carmel Timbs AO (1917–1994) was a senior Australian public servant and administrator.

-Born in 1917, Timbs joined the Australian Public Service in 1936.
+Born in 1917, Timbs was educated at the University of Sydney, where he was a rugby league footballer.
+He joined the Australian Public Service in 1936.

 In 1943, during his war service with AIF artillery, he married Heather Joan Woodhead in the first service wedding in the Northern Territory.